KatrojuSaiChaitanya/Web-Scraping-using-Python/README.md

 Libraries to be installed ?

 1.  pip install regex                         (2020.7.14)
 2.  pip install google-search                 (1.0.2)
 3.  pip install requests                      (2.24.0)
 5.  pip install beautifulsoup4                (4.9.1)
 6   pip install tld                           (0.12.2)

 # Deployment

 Now you are good to go :)

 1. Clone and download the zip file.
-2. Extract the file in your required directory.
+2. Extract the file into your required directory.
-3. Erase the content in the csv file except the header.
+3. Erase the content in the .csv file and keep the header undisturbed.
 4. Run the script

 # Execution